 Try this Chinese Steamed Fish, Miso Glazed Salmon, or

 Green vegetables – close family ties

-Shrimp – happiness and good fortune
+Shrimp – wealth and abundance

 Noodles – long life